KonradHoeffner/tempoguide/index.md

 Can bounce stuff that Fatal Push doesn’t hit, like Murktide Regent, Chalice of the Void, Ensnaring Bridge, Marit Lage, a flipped Tamiyo and much much more.
 While bounce is less powerful than removal in a vacuum, UB doesn’t have flexible 2 mana removal spells like Molten Collapse or Witherbloom Command, so this is currently our best option.
 Maybe Wizards will print a UB command in the future?
+Can also bait an opponent to play Orcish Bowmasters on the 3/1, allowing you to follow up with your own Bowmasters.

 #### Fatal Push
 <mtg-card name="Fatal Push"/>